CDCgov/ixa/README.md

 API documentation can be found at [https://ixa.rs/doc/ixa](https://ixa.rs/doc/ixa).

-Ixa book can be found [https://ixa.rs/book/](https://ixa.rs/book/).
+Ixa book can be found at [https://ixa.rs/book/](https://ixa.rs/book/).

 **This project is currently in the early stages of development and not ready for use in production.**